fuzzy-tribble/whoami/_sources/Questions.md

 We try to understand the nature of the universe without a sufficient understanding of the computational processes that it would take, if our minds are capable of doing so, or if not what kind of information processing system would be capable of it. **Does it take a universe to understand the universe?
 Or a universe-like thing?**
 If there is enough reducibility in the universe, perhaps the complexity of the computer required to understand the universe need only be as complex as the configurations of its reducible parts.

 From the perspective of an information processing system embedded in the system we are trying to understand (ie. humans in the universe), **how can we formalize their coupling so that we have a better understanding of our human-ness (limitations/potential/etc)?** Are our current best explanations of physical phenomena in the universe (ie. electromagnetism, quantum mechanics, etc) human-centric (ie. **would an alien brain invent the same physics**)?
-What can we learn from **examining our modalities of explanation** of physical systems (ie. dynamical laws and counterfactual explanations in physics)?
+How many different consistent frameworks exist to explain newtonian mechanical systems, quantum systems, etc. What can we learn from **examining our modalities of explanation** of physical systems (ie. dynamical laws and counterfactual explanations in physics)?
 What are all the ways of knowing?
 Is there a definable information theoretic
 **coupling between a question and an explanation?** If so, can it perhaps guide our discovery process?
 How can **engineering diverse sets of other communicative intelligent systems** help us see our human-ness?